NeatsTopFoo/Cirno_TV-And-Friends/README.md

 - *IMPORTANT*: Because of a bug in the current release of Malverk (at the time of writing), enabling the default textures in Malverk and then trying to interact with its card afterwards causes the game to error.
 Disabling (As in, removing from the top line.
 It does not remove it from the mod entirely) the default texture pack card either requires removal of the '"default",' line in Malverk's config file under ["selected"], Which itself is generally accessible by going up one level from the .../Balatro/mods/ folder, into the /config folder that should be under that /Balatro directory.
 This is currently fixed in the current dev version of Malverk & should be fixed with the next Malverk release.

 **Updating this mod:**
 - If this mod has since added any new dependencies since the last time you downloaded it (We probably won't?
-But generally it's safer to check, than be confused why things broke later and the possibility isn't zero for whatever reason), get those dependencies and ensure Balatro runs.
+But generally it's safer to check than be confused why things broke later, and for whatever reason the possibility isn't zero), get those dependencies and ensure Balatro runs.
 - Delete any previous version of this mod that exists in the .../Balatro/mods directory.
 - Follow the steps outlined in **Installing this mod** again.